The Apache Software Foundation

-If you have no idea where to start with your engagement with an Apache project this is the page for you.
+If you have no idea where to start your engagement with an Apache project, this is the page for you.

-The key to working on projects at Apache (and any open source for that matter) is to have a personal reason for being involved.
-You might be trying to solve a day job issue, you might be looking to learn a new technology or you might simply want to do something fun in your free time.
-We don’t care what your motivation is we just care about you wanting to get involved.
+The key to working on projects at Apache (and on any open source project, for that matter) is to have a personal reason for being involved.
+You might be trying to solve a day job issue or learn a new technology, or simply want to do something fun in your free time.
+We don’t care what your motivation is; we just care about you wanting to get involved.

 If you don’t have a specific technical issue to solve you might be willing to work on any project.
-Our projects page provides a useful index which allows you to view projects alphabetically, by category or by language.
-When you view a projects detail page in this list you will find details of their mailing lists, issue tracker and other resources.
+Our projects page provides a useful index which allows you to view projects alphabetically, by category or by coding language.
+When you view a project’s detail page in this list you will find information about their mailing lists, issue tracker and other resources.

-Once you’ve found some interesting looking projects join their mailing lists and start “lurking”.
+Once you’ve found some interesting-looking projects, join their mailing lists and start “lurking”.
 Read the mails that come through the list.
-Initially you will not understand what people are talking about, but over time you will start to pick up the language, objectives, strategies and working patterns of the community.
+Initially you will not understand what people are talking about, but over time you will start to pick up the language, objectives, strategies, concerns and working patterns of the community.

-If you are trying to satisfy a specific technical problem then you already know what you want to work on, but if you are looking for something useful to do in order to participate in an ASF project then the projects issue/bug tracker is your friend (this will be linked from the projects home page or from its entry on the projects page linked above).
+If you are trying to satisfy a specific technical problem, you already know what you want to work on; but if you are looking for something useful to do in order to participate in an ASF project, the project’s issue/bug tracker is your friend.
+You can find a link to it from the project’s home page or from its entry on the projects page linked above.

-Remember, community members usually happy to help, but they have to get something in return.
+Remember, community members are usually happy to help you, but they have to get something in return.
 The community needs to believe that you intend to contribute positively to their work.
-There is a limit to how much “hand holding” you will get so be ready to do some work if you expect to continue to be helped in your first foray into open source.
+There is a limit to how much “hand-holding” you will get, so be ready to do some work if you expect to continue to be helped in your first foray into open source.

-At this point you might want to request that someone in the community offers to mentor you.
+At this point you might want to ask if someone in the community can mentor you.
 See our mentoring programme for guidance on how to do this.

 Alternatively you can dive straight in and work with the community.
-Since you’ve been lurking on the lists for a while by the time you have got to this point you should have a feel for how to get involved, so go for it.
+Since you’ve been lurking on the lists for a while, you should have a feel for how to get involved, so go for it.